 For the Atlanta University Center community the library must assist in fostering an environment in which its primary users are familiar, engaged and enjoined in efforts to create a sustainable research marketplace.
 A sustainable research marketplace ensures that the scholarly output of Atlanta University Center faculty and researchers remains accessible without limitation of cost to create, disseminate and/or access.

-The AUC Wooruff Library would like to recognize our AUC faculty who have published open access journal articles and/or developed open access resources.
-During the academic year, the Library's Academic Alert will feature a profile of each open access scholar.
-Below are the open access scholars and links to the Academic Alert in which the faculty member's profile appears.
+The AUC Woodruff Library would like to recognize our AUC faculty who have published open access journal articles and/or developed open access resources.
+During the academic year, the Library's Academic Alert will often feature a profile of each open access scholar.

 1. Communication & Social Change